Learnable Kernel Density Estimation for Graphs and Its Application to Graph-Level Anomaly Detection: Introduction

 More recent methods leverage unsupervised representation learning followed by density estimation.
 Graph neural networks~(GNNs)~\citep{kipf2017semi,xu2019powerful} have been employed to learn graph embeddings, which are then used for density estimation or anomaly detection.
 Several end-to-end approaches have been proposed, such as graph variational autoencoders \citep{kipf2016variational}, one-class graph neural networks \citep{zhao2021using}, and contrastive learning-based methods \citep{qiu22raising, ma2022deep}.

-However, these methods also have limitations:\\ i) they often make strong assumptions about the shape of the normal data distribution (e.g., hypersphere); ii) the learned representations may not preserve important structural information; and iii) the lack of theoretical guarantees makes it difficult to understand their behaviors.
+However, these methods also have limitations:\\ i) some one-class objectives impose restrictive geometric constraints on the normal region (e.g., a hypersphere); ii) the learned representations may not preserve important structural information; and iii) the lack of theoretical guarantees makes it difficult to understand their behaviors.
 To address the challenges, we propose Learnable Kernel Density Estimation for Graphs~(LGKDE), a principled framework that bridges deep graph representation learning with adaptive kernel density estimation.
 LGKDE learns a multi-scale density estimator in a deep Maximum Mean Discrepancy~\citep{gretton2012kernel} (MMD) based metric space while simultaneously refining graph embeddings through density contrasting.
 Our main contributions are as follows: \begin{itemize}[leftmargin=*,noitemsep,topsep=0pt,parsep=0pt] \item We propose a novel deep learning method to estimate the densities of graphs.
 The key technical contribution includes a novel graph density formulation, a novel density contrasting objective, and a structure-aware graph perturbation strategy.
 Note that the study on density estimation for graphs is rare in the literature. \item We establish comprehensive theoretical guarantees for our density estimator, including consistency, convergence, robustness, and generalization, which are supported by extensive empirical validation on synthetic graph distribution recovery and superior performance in graph anomaly detection. \end{itemize}